exercism/website-copy/pages/terms.md

 When using our Platform, you AGREE NOT TO:

-- share or upload defamatory, libellous, or inaccurate content;
+- share or upload defamatory, libellous, or inaccurate content.
-- share or upload any content that is unlawful
+- share or upload any content that is unlawful.
 - share or upload content that a reasonable person could deem to be objectionable, offensive, distressing, or otherwise inappropriate.
 We would recommend that you familiarise yourself with our Values and Code of Conduct.
 - impersonate any person or entity, falsely claim an affiliation with any person or entity
 - access the Platform accounts of others without permission, or perform any other fraudulent activity